-In the past 20 years, youth literacy rates have jumped from 83 percent to 91 percent while the number of illiterate youth declined from 170 million to 115 million.
-Yet the difference between literacy rates for men and women have remained quite stable.
+In the past 20 years, youth literacy rates have jumped from 83% to 91%, while the number of illiterate youth declined from 170 million to 115 million.
+Yet the difference between literacy rates for men and women has remained quite stable.

 For instance, India’s gender gap is stark.
-The country holds the largest illiterate population and constitutes one-third or 187 million of all illiterate women around the world; there is a 24 percentage point difference between men and women.
-About 75 percent of Indian men have at least a basic level of literacy while 51 percent of women are literate.
+The country holds the largest illiterate population and constitutes one-third, or 187 million, of all illiterate women around the world; there is a 24 percentage point difference between men and women.
+About 75% of Indian men have at least a basic level of literacy while 51% of women are literate.

 This disparity in literacy rates remained persistent throughout the years according to data collected by India’s National Commission on Population.
-For example, in 1951, literacy rate for males was 27 percent while just a mere 8 percent of women were literate — a 19 percentage point difference.
-In addition, in 1981, 56 percent of men were literate with 30 percent literacy rate for women — a 26 percentage point difference.
+For example, in 1951, the literacy rate for males was 27% while just a mere 8% of women were literate — a 19 percentage point difference.
+In addition, in 1981, 56% of men were literate with a 30% literacy rate for women — a 26 percentage point difference.

 Taking a Closer Look at India’s Gender Gap

 As the gender gap remains stable although overall literacy rates are on the rise, this predicament is an interesting puzzle that requires a closer look at possible causes.